 English to Chinese Translations for Mainland China

-Legal translation services play an important role in litigation and the enforcement of judgments from foreign countries, as well as in the enforcement of the U.S. judgments abroad.
+Professional Chinese translation services by English to Mandarin Chinese legal translators play an important role in litigation and the enforcement of judgments from China, as well as in the enforcement of the U.S. judgments in China.
 We’ve blogged before about the difficulty in getting Chinese courts to enforce judgments entered by courts in the United States.
 On June 30th 2017, a Chinese Court recognized and enforced a United States money judgment in what appears to be the first time in history.
 This was an unprecedented action that has generated a significant amount of excitement in the Chinese and American legal spheres.
 The case, Liu Li v.
 Tao Li and Tong Wu, decided by the Intermediate People’s Court of Wuhan City, is discussed below.